-The best way to find out what is causing this is to talk to a doctor who can examine you.
+The best way to find out what is causing this is to talk to a doctor who can ask questions and examine you.

 Most people who get sweaty palms a lot don't have a health problem.
 But there is a medical condition called hyperhidrosis (pronounced: hye-pur-hye-DROE-sis) that can cause a person's palms, feet, armpits, and other parts of the body to sweat heavily.

-Hyperhidrosis usually begins around puberty.
-If a person has hyperhidrosis, a number of things can trigger the sweating, including alcohol, certain drugs, hormones, spicy foods, stress, and diseases like diabetes.
+When a person has hyperhidrosis, it usually begins around puberty.
+A number of things can trigger the sweating, including alcohol, some medicines, hormones, spicy foods, stress, and conditions like diabetes.

 The good news about hyperhidrosis is that doctors have several different options for treating it.
-These include prescription solutions that a person applies to the skin and in-office electrical treatments.
 If you can, make an appointment to see your doctor and talk about what's happening.
 Or let your doctor know what's going on the next time you have a regular checkup.

 *Names have been changed to protect user privacy.